cubstart/website/src/hw/web/spec.md

 | 5      | **Creativity**                   | How interesting and creative is your web application?                                                                                                    |
 <br></br>
 ## Tips + Advice
+- Get started early.
 - Attend Project Office Hours (check the schedule for dates/times).
-- Get started early.
 - Collaborate with your group together in person.
 - Reference the materials we have provided you (slides, homeworks, recordings, etc).
-- Take time to read API documentation.
 - Use Postman as a tool to test API endpoints.
 - USE THE INTERNET AS A RESOURCE! [w3schools](https://www.w3schools.com/) and [MDN Web Docs](https://developer.mozilla.org/en-US/) are great resources.